ArNAB-0053/ReState/README.md

 ReState is a mobile app built with React Native that allows users to explore various properties.
 The app fetches property data from AppWrite and displays them in an organized way.
 It includes a seeding function to generate dummy property listings for testing purposes.

 ## Why This App?
-I am learning React Native, and I wanted to build a simple yet functional app to understand the core concepts.
-This project helps me practice data fetching, navigation, and UI design while working with AppWrite as a backend service.
+I am new to React Native and wanted to start with a simple yet functional app to understand the core concepts.
+This project helps me learn the basics of data fetching, navigation, and UI design while also working with AppWrite as a backend service.

+## Tech Stack
+- **Framework:** React Native (Expo)
+- **Backend:** AppWrite (Google Authentication, Database)
+- **Language:** TypeScript
+- **Styling:** Tailwind CSS
+- **Authentication:** Google Auth (via AppWrite)

 ## Functionalities
 - Fetches property data from AppWrite
 - Includes a seeding function to add dummy data
 - Allows users to browse properties and view details
+- Google Authentication for secure sign-in
 - Property management, booking, and favorites are not implemented yet

 ## Screenshots